Article ID: 2894518 - View products that this article applies to.

 The first restart that is initiated by the software update is controlled by the task sequence.
 However, the second restart request is initiated by a Windows component (typically, Component-Based Servicing) and is not controlled by the task sequence.
 Therefore, the task sequence execution state is not saved before the restart because the second restart is not controlled by the task sequence.
 When the task sequence resumes after the second restart, no state is available to continue successfully.

 Because this second restart is not controlled by the task sequence, no execution state is saved before the restart.
 When the task sequence resumes after the restart, no state is available to continue successfully.
-Additionally, the Smsts.log file may contain the following message when you experience this issue:
+Additionally, the following message may be logged to the Smsts.log file when you experience this issue:

 Task Sequence environment not found

 Also, clients that are running release versions that are earlier than Microsoft System Center 2012 Configuration Manager Service Pack 1 may contain the following log entry: